 B. Backup Access Database Front-End

-Back up Access database front-end after making the design changes, just leave the database open right immediately after the changing its design.
-After then follow the way no 2 i.e back up a database, from the step 2.
+Back up Access database front-end after making the design changes, just leave the database open right away immediately after the changing its design.
+After that follow the way no 2 i.e, back up a database, from step 2.

 Way 4 # Backup Access Database Automatically

-Yes, it is possible to backup Access database automatically through VBA codings.
+Yes, it is possible to backup Access database automatically through VBA coding.

 If you don’t know how it is to be done then check this video.
 It contains complete steps that you need to perform for creating Access database backup automatically.